 This article is for leaders of services who are trialling or have subscribed to Storypark's new Teacher Portfolio platform.
-If you're interested in trying it out, get in touch at firstname.lastname@example.org.
+If you are interested in testing Storypark's new Teacher Portfolio platform, add your details here.
 Learn more here: Old VS new teacher portfolios – what’s the difference?

 Note: This guide outlines a general implementation process.
 The actual process may differ for each service and each teacher.